Film: The Best Years of Our Lives

 - Mundane Made Awesome: Homer writing a check at the bank.
 For a person with two working hands it's a simple task.
 For Homer to do it, it's an act so amazing it shames Al into giving another veteran a loan without sufficient collateral.

-- Homer is ashamed of his artificial hooks and can't keep himself around his family or his girl-next-door sweetheart.
+- Homer lost his hands in the war and is now ashamed of his artificial hooks which makes him feeling uncomfortable around his family or his girl-next-door sweetheart.

 - War Is Hell: We don't see any battles on the screen.
 All we see is the damage each war veteran brings back with him.

 - What Happened to the Mouse?: Peggy's younger brother, Rob, is seen in a couple of early scenes and then disappears from the rest of the film.

 - Your Cheating Heart: Both Fred and his wife are having flings as their marriage crumbles.